But don’t fret.

 If you’re like a lot of investors, you enjoyed riding the bull market from 2009 to 2020.
 What a run!
 In fact, it was the longest in the history of the market.

 In what seemed like a blink of an eye, the markets came crashing back down to earth, forcing a lot of people to withdraw invested funds in order to make ends meet and pay for health care.

 This is especially tough on older Americans because retirement is no time to pulling money out of your investments.
-Retirement accounts should be preserved at all cost because you’ll need a lot of time for them to recover.
+Retirement accounts should be preserved at all cost because you’ll need enough time for them to recover.

-One of the best ways to protect yourself is to remember that cash is king.
+One way to protect yourself is to remember that cash is king.

-Incorporate cash savings into your retirement planning so you can withstand the next pandemic.
+Incorporate cash savings into your retirement planning to help you withstand the next financial downturn.
 Because, this pandemic is a great reminder that uncertainty is the only certainty.

 Need help protecting yourself?